sycbarry/iot-lstm-pm/README.md

 An LSTM (or other) models can be trained on time-series data, that fit to a "steady-state" wave, or a signal that has a healthy state.
 When a new signal is generated from the source, the model will take in the reading, attempt to re-create the signal using its own bias.
-As a result, we have to waveforms, the original and the forecasted.
-As the model has been trained to recognize patterns and forecast future cycles from the original "steady-state" waveform, performing a comparison between the input and what the model has predicted as its output, will provide us with a way to perform an anomaly analysis.
+As a result, we have two waveforms: the original and the forecasted.

+Because the model has been trained to recognize patterns and forecast future cycles from the original "steady-state" waveform, performing a comparison between the input and what the model has predicted as its output, will provide us with a way to perform an anomaly analysis.

 If the error rates when performing the comparisons between the input signal and the model's forecasted waveforms are high, then the model has done a poor job at noticing seasonality, outliers, etc from the input.
 Thus, our error rate calculations and cross-comparisons will provide us with a good estimate on anomalies present in the input waveform.

 ### UI Example